zopefoundation/CMF-buildout/GenericSetup/README.txt

   Overview

-    This product is a "cut-down" version of the CMFSetup product, shipped with CMF 1.5.x:  it removes all CMF dependencies.
-In the ideal world, CMFSetup would depend on this product, and supply the CMF-specific bits (handlers for actions, types, workflows, etc.).

     This product provides a mini-framework for expressing the configured state of a Zope Site as a set of filesystem artifacts.
 These artifacts consist of declarative XML files, which spell out the configuration